John Venzon

 John Venzon, ACE, is an American film editor.
-He is best known for his work on The Bad Guys, The Lego Batman Movie, Storks, and South Park: Bigger, Longer & Uncut.
+He is known for his work on The Bad Guys, The Lego Batman Movie, Storks, Flushed Away, and South Park: Bigger, Longer & Uncut.

 Career

 Venzon graduated with a BFA in film studies from the University of Colorado Boulder.
 He is a member of American Cinema Editors (ACE), and the Academy of Motion Picture Arts and Sciences.